 The aim of the Promotional Cultures Research Group at Middlesex is to examine the novel cultures that have emerged from this conjuncture.
-The group provides a platform for members of School and Performing Arts at Middlesex University to collaborate on projects and to disseminate research that addresses the many pressing questions that stem from the rise, impact and influence of promotion on everyday life under neoliberalism.
+The group provides a platform for members of Faculty of Arts and Creative Industries at Middlesex University to collaborate on projects and to disseminate research that addresses the many pressing questions that stem from the rise, impact and influence of promotion on everyday life under neoliberalism.

 The department worked with Soundings journal on the release of the 1967 Mayday Manifesto as part of the launch of After-Neoliberalism.
 Read more